Fabric-Development/fabric-wiki/src/development-environment.md

 > [!NOTE]
 > not that when you clone the source it will be located at the same current working directory

-you can now change the current directory into the newly cloned source
+You can now change the current directory into the newly cloned source

 ```bash
 cd fabric
 ```

 # Start Hacking

-now you can continue inside using your code editor, this step is optional but using a IDE will make your life easier
+Now you can continue inside using your code editor, this step is optional but using a IDE will make your life easier

 _for this example we use VSCode as the code editor_

 ```
 code .
 ```